simonspa/corryvreckan/src/modules/EventLoaderEUDAQ/README.md

 The detector IDs are taken from the plane name and IDs, two possible naming options for Corryvreckan are available: When setting `long_detector_id = true`, the name of the sensor plane and the ID are used in the form `<name>_<ID>`, while only the ID is used otherwise as `plane<ID>`.
 Only detectors listed in the Corryvreckan geometry are decoded and stored, data from other detectors available in the same EUDAQ event are ignored.

+This module is able to process multiple runs sequentially.

 ### Requirements
 This module requires an installation of [EUDAQ 1.x](https://github.com/eudaq/eudaq).
 The installation path should be set as environment variable via
 ```bash